Mayzone/auto-update/README.md

 Put hook and hookloc folder from hook.zip inside your mods folder usually located at "C:\Program Files (x86)\Steam\steamapps\common\PAYDAY 2"

 This mod included MoreAFK mod.
-Remove MoreAFK if you have them.
+Remove MoreAFK if you have it.

 Start game.
 All keybinds can be configured in "options" then "mod keybinds".